Steve Koh

 Biography

-Steven Arrigg Koh teaches and writes in the areas of criminal law and international law.
-His scholarship—which explores the foreign relations, cultural, and racial dimensions of US domestic, transnational, and international criminal justice—has appeared or is forthcoming in journals such as New York University Law Review, Duke Law Journal Online, Cornell Law Review, Washington University Law Review, Minnesota Law Review, Boston College Law Review, Fordham Law Review, and UC Davis Law Review.
-He is also a contributor to Just Security and Lawfare law blogs and recently served as co-chair of the Junior International Law Scholars Association (2021–23).
+Steven Arrigg Koh teaches and writes in the areas of criminal law, constitutional law, and international law.
+His interdisciplinary scholarship bridges theory and practice, drawing on sociological theories to deepen institutionally grounded analyses of U.S. federal and international legal systems.
+His research has appeared or is forthcoming in journals such as New York University Law Review, Duke Law Journal Online, Cornell Law Review, Washington University Law Review, Boston University Law Review, Minnesota Law Review, and Fordham Law Review, and was selected for the Michigan Law School Junior Scholars Conference.
+He is a contributor to Just Security and Lawfare law blogs and is a fellow at the Center for Cultural Sociology at Yale University.
 He joins the Boston University School of Law faculty after serving as the Marianne D. Short and Ray Skowyra Sesquicentennial Assistant Professor of Law at Boston College Law School, where he was a winner of the Innovation in Pedagogy Award.
-Prior to that, he completed a fellowship at Columbia Law School.
+Previously, he completed a fellowship at Columbia Law School.

 Professor Koh’s scholarship is informed by a unique combination of high-level legal practice at both US federal criminal and international criminal legal institutions.
 As a Trial Attorney in the Criminal Division of the US Department of Justice (DOJ) in Washington, DC, he advised US federal and state prosecutors on international, criminal, and constitutional legal issues arising in US criminal cases with transnational dimensions.
 At DOJ, he also served as Counsel to the Deputy Assistant Attorney General and Counselor for International Affairs, the top international law adviser to Attorney General Loretta Lynch.
 During this time, Koh also taught International and Transnational Criminal Law as an Adjunct Professor of Law at Georgetown University Law Center.